Doing Business in Indonesia

 Maintenance

-Attention to details is all important: Indonesia has been cash strapped for so long that a work mentality has developed in which 'fixing things' has become highly accepted.
+Attention to detail is all important: Indonesia has been cash strapped for so long that a work mentality has developed in which 'fixing things' has become trhe norm.

 The need for maintenance is almost always overlooked or ignored.
 Instead, one waits until something breaks down and only then tries to fix it.
 If there is no fix, the tool, machinery or object remains as it is: broken.